-- Moistening nasal passages and sinuses to promote faster healing.
+- Moistening nasal passages and sinuses to promote faster healing (source).

 Using a humidifier can not only help your baby (and the rest of your family) endure and recover from a cold, but it also has preventative health benefits.
-Humidity significantly hinders the ability of airborne viruses to travel, so keeping your air moist can help prevent your family from catching the flu, colds, or other icky bugs that always make the rounds during the winter.
+Humidity significantly hinders airborne viruses’ ability to travel, so keeping your air moist can help prevent your baby from catching the flu, colds, or other viruses that make the rounds during the winter.

-When purchasing a humidifier for your home, consider the following:
+When purchasing a humidifier for your nursery, consider the following:

-- Cool Mist or Hot Steam: Decide whether you’d prefer a cool mist or hot steam unit.
+Decide whether you’d prefer a cool mist or hot steam unit.
 Generally, “vaporizer” means it will emit hot steam, while “humidifier” means it will expel a cool mist.
-However, sometimes the terms are used interchangeably so make sure you read the product details thoroughly.
+However, sometimes the terms are used interchangeably, so make sure you read the product details thoroughly.

-- Filter or No Filter: A built-in filter will keep potential irritants out of the air, but it can also be a source of ill health if it’s not kept clean.
-If you choose one with a filter, be prepared to clean it regularly, or else be prepared for the ongoing expense of replacing it.
+A built-in filter will keep potential irritants out of the air, but it can also be a source of ill health if you don’t keep it clean.
+If you choose one with a filter, be prepared to clean it regularly, or be prepared for the ongoing expense of replacing it.

-- Effective Area: Each humidifier has a different sized area for which it’s suitable.
-If you’re just using it in your baby’s room, a machine that covers a 100 square foot area may be suitable.
+Each humidifier has a different sized area for which it’s suitable.
+If you’re only using it in your baby’s room, a machine that covers a 100-square-foot area may be suitable.
 If you’re planning to use it in your main bedroom, you’ll need something larger.

-- Built-In Diffuser: Some humidifiers can be paired with a scent or oil, emitting a pleasing aroma, offering health benefits, or just helping to ease congestion.
-Depending on the brand and model, you may be required to purchase their specific diffusing product.
-If you want a simple humidifier to add moisture to the air, skip ones with this particular feature.
+Some humidifiers can be paired with scents or essential oils, emitting a pleasing aroma, offering health benefits, or helping to ease congestion.
+Depending on the brand and model, you may be required to purchase a specific diffusing product.
+If you want a simple humidifier to add moisture to the air, skip those with this particular feature.

 1. Vicks FilterFree Humidifier

-This easy-to-operate humidifier has a visible reservoir so you know exactly when you need to replenish the water.
+This easy-to-operate humidifier has a visible reservoir, so you know exactly when you need to replenish the water.
 You won’t have to do it that often, though, because one fill-up can make the unit run for up to 30 hours.
-If you do let it run dry, it will shut off automatically so the machine won’t be damaged.
+If you let it run dry, it will shut off automatically, so the machine won’t be damaged.

 There are no filters to replace and few safety concerns as the water is atomized into a mist by a high-frequency vibrating plate rather than creating heat and steam.
-You can also control the mist output with a simple, foolproof dial design — dial-up for more mist, dial down for less.
+You can also control the mist output with a simple, foolproof design — dial up for more mist, dial down for less.

 - It has a large opening for easy cleaning.